How to Detect Wireless Cameras and Spy Bug Listening Devices: A Complete Guide

 How to sweep properly with a detector

-Tip: Areas near routers, TVs, and smart hubs can trigger readings.
+Areas near routers, televisions, and smart hubs can trigger readings.
 You are looking for a strong, localised spike that gets noticeably higher near one object.

 GSM and SIM based listening bugs

-Some listening devices use mobile networks (GSM) to transmit audio.
-These can be harder to spot by eye.
+Some listening devices use mobile networks to transmit audio.
+These can be harder to spot by eye, which is why people often search specifically for listening devices and the ways they operate.

 Avoid signal jammers

-Signal jammers can be illegal in the UK and can interfere with legitimate communications.
+Signal jammers can be illegal in the UK and may interfere with legitimate communications.

 What to do if you find a device